gfredericks/test.chuck/README.md

 ## Contributing

-I welcome pull request for any test.check utility that seems halfway reasonable.
+I welcome pull requests for any test.check utility that seems halfway reasonable.

 ## License